Avaiga/taipy-getting-started/step_01/ReadMe.md

 <|{n_week}|slider|min=1|max=52|>
 ```

-We will then create create a chart and a table:
+We will then create a chart and a table:

 ```
 <|{dataset}|chart|type=bar|x=Date|y=Value|height=100%|>